[ << ] [ >> ] [Top] [Contents] [Index] [ ? ]

 -border

-Forces decorations on several windows so that you can move them easily.
+Forces decorations on some types of windows so that you can move them (only necessary with some window managers).

 -unit point|pixel|mm|cp|cmm